Lunarmask/ecto_ulid_sandbox/README.md

-# Ecto Ulid Sandbox
+# Ecto ULID Sandbox

-This sandbox application is designed to showcase [**ULID**](https://github.com/ulid/spec) style UUIDs being used as the Primary Table Key within a phoenix application.
+This sandbox application is designed to showcase a native implementation of [**ULID**](https://github.com/ulid/spec) style UUIDs being used as the Primary Table Key within a phoenix application.
 It's as barebones as can-be, adding just what's needed on top of a `phx.new` application.

 It uses this awesome PostgreSQL extension in order to accomplish this on the database side: